open-risk/equinox/docs/source/PolicyModels.rst

 Policy Models
 ------------------------------

-This manual page provides information about the Equinox Policy Data module that helps collect and work with Covid-19 related policy data.
+This manual page provides information about the Equinox Policy Data module.
+This module helps collect and work with policy data of various types.

+Example fixtures:
+* Covid-19 related policy data.

 .. automodule:: policy.models
    :members: